Can Deep Neural Networks Predict Data Correlations from Column Names?: Benchmark Analysis

-We analyze the data set used for training and testing in the following.
-This data set captures correlations for column pairs, as described in more detail in the previous section.
+This section analyzes the benchmark, introduced in the previous section.
 Table~\ref{tab:examples} shows an extract from this data set.
 The upper part of the table shows five highly correlated columns, measured via the Pearson coefficient, the lower half shows five column pairs with low correlation.
 At the same time, it shows column names and the names of the associated data sets.

 For the examples in the table, it seems often possible, using commonsense knowledge, to identify likely candidates for correlations.
 For instance, the number of points for a team in a table with sports statistics often correlates with the number of wins (more points often lead to more wins).
 Indeed, the corresponding column pair shows relatively high correlation that is statistically significant (using the common thresholds of 5\% to separate statistically significant from non-significant p-Values).
 On the other side, there is no obvious indication of any correlation between two columns named ``Williamsburg Bridge'' and ``Unnamed: 0''.
 Indeed, the corresponding column pair shows only weak correlation.
-Our goal is to partially automate this kind of reasoning via pre-trained language models.
+This paper studies the question whether language models are able to simulate such reasoning.

-Table~\ref{tab:statistics} summarizes size-related statistics, describing our correlation data set.
-Altogether, we extracted correlations from about 4,000 data sets.
+Table~\ref{tab:statistics} summarizes size-related statistics, describing the benchmark data.
+Altogether, the benchmark contains correlations from about 4,000 data sets.
 Those data sets derive from various sources and cover various topics (the examples in Table~\ref{tab:examples} give a first impression of their diversity).
-From those data sets, we extracted about 120K column pairs, about half of them of numerical (or integer) type, and analyzed their correlations.
+For those data sets, the benchmark contains results about 120K column pairs, about half of them of numerical (or integer) type.
 In average, the source data sets contain over 100K rows and each column contains over 6K unique values.